 The “certification” usually consists of the gym’s personal trainers teaching the class.
-The class runs for several weeks and often consists of various hands-on exercise techniques with little in the way classroom time spent on discussing the science and art of personal fitness training.
+The class runs for several weeks and often consists of various hands-on exercise techniques with little in the way of classroom time spent discussing the science and art of personal fitness training.

 Sometimes, the gym also allows the student to do an internship at the gym as well.
 While I like internships, what's offered here is basically the gym getting “free help.”
-While the student probably follows personal trainers around and learn a few things but they may also be doing grunt work.
+While the student probably follows personal trainers around and learns a few things, they may also be doing grunt work.

 For the gym, it’s a win-win situation.
 They get money (“tuition”) from people who want to be personal trainers.
 The certification becomes a profit center for the gym.
-It'ss another way they can make money.
+It's another way they can make money.
 If the person is also a member of the health club, the club gets paid twice – for the gym membership and the “certification.”
 If the person does the “internship,” the club gets free help.

 What a great deal, right?

 Not so fast….

 Nobody BUT that particular gym accepts the certification!
 Nobody else accepts it.
 It’s usually only after the person has spent their money and obtained their certification that they realize that no other gym in the world accepts that cert.

-Also, sometimes individuals usually don't learn very much.
-I've seen this in those I've encountered.
-They sometimes don't even learn the basics of exercise science or more importantly the real-life ways to spot heart disease and other serious health problems that trainers run into every day.
+Also, sometimes, individuals usually don't learn very much.
+I've personally seen this.
+The students sometimes don't even learn the basics of exercise science or, more importantly, the real-life ways to spot heart disease and other serious health problems that fitness trainers run into every day.